fobordo/election-analysis/README.md

     # Save the county with the largest turnout to a text file.
     txt_file.write(largest_county_turnout_summary)
     ```
-  The resulting election analysis text file now included the county with the largest voter turnout:
+  The resulting election analysis text file, `election_analysis.txt`, now included the county with the largest voter turnout:

     ```
     Election Results